neurosim/DNN_NeuroSim_V1.4/README.md

 --parallelRead N

-Where N is the desired number of rows activated in parallel and N <= sub array size.
+Where N is the desired number of rows activated in parallel and N <= sub-array size.

 ```